- Accreditations and partnerships

 The rural economy faces many challenges but it also has a lot to offer, from leading sustainable economic development to the provision of public service provision through social enterprise.
 We are looking to support entrepreneurial leaders of the rural economy who are showing the way forward and aim to make a difference.

 The webinars are a twice monthly online seminar series building on the University’s commitment to engagement with people in the place they are located.
 Our aim is to focus on how policy, research and knowledge informs rural businesses.
-This year’s programme is led by the academic team from RAU and members of Farm491 Innovation Incubation Hub.

 Developing a global network of entrepreneurial leaders for the rural economy